Bengali novels

-Bengali novels occupy a major part of Bengali literature.
-Though the first Bengali novel was Karuna O Phulmonir Bibaran (1852), the Bengali novel actually started its journey with Durgeshnandini written by Bankim Chandra Chattopadhyay in 1865.
 According to Ananda Sanker and Lila Ray, 'when the novel was introduced in Bengali in the middle of the 19th century, the form itself was new, the prose in which it was written was new, the secular tone was new in a country hitherto wholly dominated by religion, and the society in which and for which it was written was new' (p.
 168).
 But some great novelists like Bankim Chandra Chatterjee, Rabindranath Tagore, Manik Bandopadhyay, Tarashankar Bandopadhyay, and Sarat Chandra Chattopadhyay developed the newly introduced genre in such a way that 'new' changed into 'matured' through their works.
-Almost all these literary activities went on in full swing in Kolkata.
-Dhaka, on the other hand, could not participate in the early stage, but literature created by and of the people of Bangladesh area later on flourished with notable success.
+Almost all these literary activities went on in full swing in Kolkata, which was considered the cultural hub before the partition of Bengal.
+After 1947, novelists from East Bengal (present-day Bangladesh) gained the platform to focus on their unique identities and Dhaka emerged as a flourishing hub for Bengali novelists.
+Despite the Bengali common heritage and customs, the political partition was accompanied by partition of literary streams between East and West Bengal.
+In the twenty-first century, popular contemporary Bengali novels include those written by novelists from both Bengals.
+Examples include prominent and prolific authors like Humayun Ahmed from Bangladesh and Sunil Gangopadhyay from India.